robpomeroy/BrightOS/docs/INSTALL.md

 ## Prerequisites

-You will need a machine from which to run Ansible.
-In addition, your target machine should meet the following requirements:
+You will need a machine from which to run Ansible (the "Ansible control" machine).
+In addition, your target machine should meet the following
+requirements:

-* Ubuntu or AlmaLinux installed (preferably minimal, for the cleanest; I use Ubuntu Server, 22.04 and AlmaLinux 8)
+* Ubuntu or AlmaLinux installed (preferably minimal, for the cleanest resulst; I use Ubuntu Server 22.04 and AlmaLinux 9)
 * OpenSSH installed
 * A user account set up, with a password and sudo capability
 * Public/private keys set up for this user